morleym/furtive-handbook/docs/objectives.md

 Whether you're starting from square one, or working for a prestigious company, you have to approach each project with objectives in mind.
 By and large, those objectives come from your project's stakeholders.
-(If you're running a project by yourself, then that's all you I guess)

 ## Stakeholders